 The library's reference service offers instruction for students in the use of library resources and assistance in beginning a research project.
 The library's reference assistance is offered in person, by phone, and online via the library's "Ask a Librarian" service, which provides online chat, email, and texting options available at http://askus.library.aum.edu.
 The library faculty and staff also provide assistance in finding information, using online databases, and with the use of library equipment.
-The library provides news and updates through its blog at http://libraryblog.aum.edu, as well as through its various social media platforms (Facebook, Twitter, Instagram).
+The library provides news and updates through various social media platforms (Facebook, Twitter, Instagram).

 Seating is available for more than 600 students, including study tables and chairs and comfortable soft seating.
 For quiet study there are individual study carrels located on floors three, four, and five of the tower.
 The library provides equipment to assist those with visual impairments, listening carrels, and a combined computer lab/classroom that can seat 31 patrons.
-The library is also configured for wireless access and provides comfortable seating on all floors, with access to a coffee bar on the first floor.
+The library is also configured for wireless access and provides comfortable seating on all floors, with access to the Books and Beans Coffee Shoppe on the second floor.